-Using data to inform school improvement goals (1.2.30)
+Using Data to Inform School Improvement Goals (1.2.30)

-Data from formative assessments of student learning is used to set and evaluate progress toward meeting goals for improving student learning.
+Data from formative assessments of student learning are used to set and evaluate progress toward meeting goals for improving student learning.

-- Work towards clarity and precision when identifying school-based goals that match the vision for success to improve student outcomes. - Work with the staff and school community to set high-impact, ambitious, long-term goals that result in high levels of achievement. - Use assessment data to identify areas of student need through conversations with teacher teams. - Create short-term objectives, after establishing goals, that enhance student learning.
-Utilize these short-term objectives as progress indicators to measure change toward priority goals. - Develop action plans aligned to the vision by analyzing data to determine the current state of low school performance, identifying root causes for that low performance, and planning strategies to address root causes and achieve goals. - Use opportunities for different ways of knowing and expressing knowledge.
-"Success is defined and measured in many ways." - All students have the opportunity to develop their higher-order thinking skills. - Include access, surveys, and opportunities to learn data to analyze and identify inequities.
+- Work toward clarity and precision when identifying school-based goals that match the vision for success to improve student outcomes. - Work with the staff and school community to set high-impact, ambitious, long-term goals that result in high levels of achievement. - Use assessment data to identify areas of student need through conversations with teacher teams. - After establishing goals, create short-term objectives that enhance student learning.
+Utilize these short-term objectives as progress indicators to measure change toward priority goals. - Develop action plans aligned with the vision by analyzing data to determine the current state of low school performance, identifying root causes for that low performance and planning strategies to address root causes and achieve goals. - Use opportunities for different ways of knowing and of expressing knowledge, as success is defined and measured in many ways. - Ensure that all students have the opportunity to develop their higher order thinking skills. - Use data, such as from surveys, on access and opportunities to learn in order to analyze and identify inequities.

-- · How is progress on data-referenced goals monitored, tracked, and communicated? - What measures are monitored to identify successes and challenges in student outcomes for school turnaround? - · How is data used to customize support for turnaround and improvement efforts?
+- · How is progress on data-referenced goals monitored, tracked, and communicated? - What measures are monitored to identify successes and challenges in student outcomes for school turnaround? - How are data used to customize support for turnaround and improvement efforts?

-Monitoring school improvement plan (1.2.40)
+Monitoring the School Improvement Plan (1.2.40)

-The SIP is monitored frequently based on embedded milestones, and adjustments are made if necessary.
+The school improvement plan is monitored frequently based on embedded milestones, and adjustments are made if necessary.

-- Make adjustments to the action plans based on data; discontinue unsuccessful strategies if appropriate.
+- Make adjustments to the school improvement or action plans based on data; discontinue unsuccessful strategies if appropriate.
 As goals are achieved, include additional areas of focus. - Clearly articulate the implementation actions required of adults and schedule implementation checks.
-Remember, for each strategy, there are two levels of accountability: was the strategy implemented with fidelity and intentionality AND did the strategy improve student outcomes? - Examine all teacher and leadership activities to identify the essential actions; focus time and effort on high-leverage actions and eliminate those actions not contributing to student growth.
+For each strategy, there are two levels of accountability: Was the strategy implemented with fidelity and intentionality, and did the strategy improve student outcomes? - Examine all teacher and leadership activities to identify the essential actions; focus time and effort on high-leverage actions and eliminate those actions not contributing to student growth.

-- Is the school action plan/improvement plan monitored frequently? - · Are adjustments being made when necessary based on progress towards goals? - What structure(s) or processes are in place to assess whether improvement efforts are successful? - Who is accountable for creating timelines and updating the team regarding continuous progress? - · Who is accountable at each level to monitor and report changes in student outcomes?
+- Is the school action plan or improvement plan monitored frequently? - Are adjustments being made when necessary based on progress toward goals? - What structures or processes are in place to assess whether improvement efforts are successful? - Who is accountable for creating timelines and updating the team regarding continuous progress? - Who is accountable at each level to monitor and report changes in student outcomes?

-Nature of school improvement plan goals (1.2.50)
+Nature of School Improvement Plan Goals (1.2.50)